Tourism in China: History

 In 1964, the Standing Committee of the National People's Congress approved the creation of the China Travel and Tourism Enterprise Administration (CTEA), which later became the China National Tourism Administration.

+In 1964, the Japanese government began allowing its citizens to visit the PRC.
+The next year, Japan became the single largest source of inbound tourists to the PRC.

 In the early phases of the Cultural Revolution, international tourism came to a halt.
 In this period, Red Guards denounced China Travel Service and CITS for their foreign connections.
 The issue of tourism became less contentious again in 1970.

+In the period leading to the PRC's 1971 admission into the United Nations, Mao authorized state tourism authorities to increase the number of foreign tourists permitted into China, and to allow the entry not just of political leftists and others deemed "foreign friends," but self-financed rightists travels as well.
 At the 1971 National Tourism Work Conference, tourism was deemed an important part of China's foreign affairs work.
 Between 1971 and 1978, the number of foreigners admitted through CTEA increased by a factor of 20, and its earnings of foreign currency increased by a factor of nearly 120.